semgrep/semgrep-docs/docs/semgrep-ci.md

 ## Scan output

 Semgrep CI exits with exit code 1 if the scan returned any findings.
-This will cause your CI provider to show a red ❌ next to the job.
+This will cause your CI provider to show a ❌ next to the job.
 You can find a description of the findings in the log output.

 <details>